ibm-wm-transition/webmethods-cloudstreams-messagebird/README.md

 2. Open Integration Server Administration in your browser.
 3. Install both packages with ```Install Inbound Releases``` in Package Management.

-### Add Messagebird Accesskey and activate connections
+### Add Messagebird Accesskey and activate connection

 To access Messagebird an Accesskey is neccessary.
 Generate your Messagebird Trial account here: https://www.messagebird.com.